btcwer/HeloNFT/README.md

 # HeloNFT
-A practical NFT sales platform which supports ERC20 and ERC1155.
+Ethereum smart contracts for a practical NFT marketplace.